hackoregon/civic/packages/component-library/README.md

-> This package is being split up into smaller modules, and will be deprecated.
+> This package is being split up into smaller modules, and will eventually be deprecated.
 See [this pull request](https://github.com/hackoregon/civic/pull/1200) for more details.

 ## Hack Oregon's React Component Library